ShwetaM11/rtCamp_Assignment/README.md

-# Project : SauceDemo E2E Test Automation with Playwright for rtCamp
+# Swag Labs E2E Test Automation with Playwright for rtCamp

-## Project Description
+## Project description
-This project automates End-to-End (E2E) testing for the SauceDemo website using Playwright.
+This project automates End-to-End (E2E) testing for the <a href="https://www.saucedemo.com/">Swag Labs</a> using Playwright.
 It validates core functionalities such as user authentication, product sorting, cart management, and checkout processes to ensure a seamless user experience.

-## Key Features
+## Key features
-**Login Automation:** Tests authentication for valid and invalid users.
+**Login:** Test login authentication for valid and invalid users.
-**Product Sorting Validation:** Ensures correct sorting by name and price.
+**Product sorting:** Ensures correct sorting by name and price.
-**Cart Functionality:** Adds, removes, and verifies cart items.
+**Cart functionality:** Adds, removes, and verifies cart items.
-**Checkout Process Testing:** Completes order placement with verification of totals.
+**Checkout process:** Completes order placement with verification of totals.
 **Screenshots & Reports:** Generates failure screenshots and interactive HTML reports.

-## Tech Stack
+## Tech-stack
-**Test Framework:** Playwright (Page Object Model)
+**Test framework:** Playwright (Page Object Model)
-**Programming Language:** JavaScript
+**Programming language:** JavaScript
-**Test Runner:** Playwright
+**Test runner:** Playwright
-**Test Reports & Logs:** Playwright HTML Reports & Screenshots
+**Test reports & Logs:** Playwright HTML Reports & Screenshots

-## Test Scenarios Covered
+## Test scenarios covered
-**E2E Test Scenarios:**
+**E2E test scenarios:**
-1. Login Test: Verify successful login with valid credentials.
+1. Login: Verify successful login with valid credentials.
-2. Sorting Products (Z-A): Validate product sorting in descending order.
+2. Sorting products (Z-A): Validate product sorting in descending order.
-3. Sorting by Price (High to Low): Ensure accurate price sorting.
+3. Sorting by price (High to Low): Ensure accurate price sorting.
-4. Cart & Checkout Test: Add multiple products, verify the cart, and complete the checkout process.
+4. Cart & Checkout: Add multiple products, verify the cart, and complete the checkout process.

-**Edge Test Scenarioes:**
+**Edge test scenarioes:**
-1. Invalid Login Credentials
+1. Invalid login credentials
 2. Login with empty filed
 3. Checkout with the empty cart
 4. Proceeding to checkout with an empty cart should be blocked

-**Accessibility Test Scenarios:**
+**Accessibility test scenarios:**
 1. Logs full accessibility scan results
 2. Ensures no violations based on selected rules
 3. A page should not have any automatically detectable WCAG A or AA violations.